babycamel/resources/fisheries-resources.md

 # A list of mostly R Fisheries Resources

 This is a list of mostly R packages and resources for fisheries.
-I've included some other materials including publicly available notes on fisheries economics, and some non-R software fisheries managers as well as other resources.
+I've included some other materials including publicly available notes on fisheries economics, and some non-R software for fisheries managers as well as other resources.

 [An introduction to basic fisheries analysis in R (UCSB)](https://sfg-ucsb.github.io/fishery-manageR/)